backdrop-contrib/slick/README.txt

 a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow.
 Use Field collection, or Views to build one.
-Supported multi-value fields for the nested slicks: Image, Media, Atom reference.
+Supported multi-value fields for nested slicks: Image, Media, Atom reference.

 Usage example:
 - A home slideshow containing multiple videos per slide for quick overview.
-- A large product slideshow containing a grid of slides displaying various items.
+- A large product slideshow containing a grid of slides.
 - A news slideshow containing latest related news items per slide.

 SKINS:
 --------------------------------------------------------------------------------
-Skins allow swappable layouts like next/prev links, split image and caption, etc.
+Skins allow swappable layouts like next/prev links, split image or caption, etc.
 Make sure to enable slick_fields.module and provide a dedicated slide layout per field to get more control over caption placements.
 However a combination of skins and options may lead to unpredictable layouts, get dirty yourself.